nens/threedi-docs/source/d_threedi_portal.rst

 Select the *New session* tab and select the model you want to start.

 * A new session will be started.
-* The approximate time it will take to start the machine is shown when **Booting machine**.
+* During the start up of the model tips for use of the site will be shown.
 * It may take several minutes to load the model.
+Actual loading time is dependent on model size, calculation grid and table step size.

 .. figure:: image/d2.4_start_session.png
 	:alt: Start new session